 Rent a car in Spain with Sixt for an affordable way to explore this exciting country.
-With many branches in major cities and airports you will be able to continue your journey in style and ease.
-Browse our branch menu to the right location to book one of our car rental deals in Spain.
+With many branches in major cities and airports, you will be able to continue your journey in style and ease.
+Browse our branch locations to book one of our car rental deals in Spain.
 Whether you are renting a car on the mainland in top cities like Madrid, or are heading off on a vacation to the Canary Islands or one of Spain's Mediterranean islands we have locations to accommodate.
 Our online booking makes reserving the right rental car easy and provides a simple way to customize your car rental in Spain with any of our useful add-ons.

 Rent a car in Spain with Sixt and have your pick of leading brand vehicles.
-Our up-to-date fleet features a variety of car categories and models from world-class manufacturers such BMW, Audi and Mercedes- Benz.
+Our up-to-date fleet features a variety of car categories and models from world-class manufacturers such as BMW, Audi, and Mercedes- Benz.
 We host a diverse selection of economy and luxury rental cars so you are certain to find the right vehicle for your budget and plans.
 All of our rental vehicles are subject to regular maintenance and safety checks.
-We have optional features for your to customize your driving experiene as well.
-Include extras like additional drivers, insurance protections, GPS, child seats and more.
+We have optional features to customize your driving experience as well.
+Include extras like additional drivers, protection plans, GPS, child seats and more.
 Not to worry though, all of our car rental deals in Spain come with air conditioning so you will stay cool in the hot Spanish sun.

 Some of our special luxury cars and rental vehicles in specific car categories can only be hired with particular credit cards and sometimes Sixt credit/identification means are required.
 Please check the rental information on the booking page for more information.